 Loneliness is another big issue in divorce after 50.
 Many women in their fifties went to college, got married early, had children, and then just when things ease up a bit, our husband leaves.
 It was the first time I had actually ever lived alone after my husband left, and soon after, our last child left for college.

-After 50, divorce makes us wonder where we fit in.
+After 50, divorce makes us wonder where we fit in, and if surviving divorce after 50 is possible.
 Our friends don’t want to take sides.
 They don’t want to interfere.
 We become complicated.
 We are the fifth wheel in groups of couples.
 And no one really gets how hard this is after most of our adult life, we were part of a couple.
 That’s why one of the first things we do is get you connected with other women on this road.

 Feeling Inadequate Or Unattractive When Your Husband Leaves